How I Stopped Being a Skinny Guy

 My tenth mistake was ignoring workout progression.
 Workout progression involves adding progressively more intensity with each passing set.
 Usually this means adding more weight with each set while reducing the amount of repetitions.
 I was doing it backwards.
 I was adding too much weight to each set and not working up to a final work set.

 My eleventh mistake was using way too many sets.
 I used 5 sets per body part and was taking each of those sets to failure.
 This is simply way too many sets for any one person.
-I've come to realize that my body response best to 1 main work set per exercise.
+I've come to realize that my body responds best to 1 main work set per exercise.

 My twelfth mistake was to ignore training cycles .
 I used to train for weeks on end without using a progressive training cycle that provided an environment for performance improvement.
 Right from the get go it was balls-to-the-wall training using failure sets, supersets, giant sets and everything else you can think of.
 The real trick to major muscle growth is to use 12 to 15 week training cycles which allows you to improve with each cycle.
 This is very, very powerful.